yuvalkasay/Let-s-Skate-/README.md

 # Let's skate
-Implementing this project using HTML, CSS and JavaScript in client side.
+Implementing this project using HTML, CSS, jQuery and JavaScript in client side.
 In the server side using Node.js and Express.js.
 The purpose of this app is to connect between people who love to skateboard across Israel.

  # illustration